This is article #19 out of 50 in The Startup Marketing Playbook.

 - Draft press releases

 - Host webinars

-- Creat waiting lists for customers to sign-up
+- Create waiting lists for customers to sign up

-It’s important that product marketing works closely with demand gen since many of these activities overlap the two functions.
+It’s important that product marketing works closely with demand generation since many of these activities overlap.

 Product marketers are often analyzers.
 They look at market, competitive, product and customer data from a variety of sources, wrangling it together and packaging it in ways that are valuable for other functional areas.
 For example:

 At the macro-level, product marketing should be continuously researching the current market landscape and identifying potential partners, emerging competitors, and trends that may impact your ability to sell.
 This involves reading industry publications, setting up google alerts on relevant topics and sharing weekly or monthly briefs with the team on the pulse of your industry.

 Your sales team should never be in a demo, get asked about a competitor, and not have the information needed to sell against them.
 It is product marketing’s job to understand all of your competitors, identify how your product is superior, and create easy-to-understand collateral that delivers that message.

 The product marketing team needs to dig into product data, alongside the product managers.
 What features are most used?
 What success metrics are you using to determine if customers are getting value from the product?
 This information can be translated into talking points and collateral for the sales team.
 Product marketing needs to be highly data-driven to access and unlock insights from this data.

 Customers all have unique stories and use-cases.
 It is the product marketer’s job to capture these stories and turn them into actionable collateral, content or messaging guidelines for the sales team to use when speaking with opportunities.